grimmelm/ctech404/ctech402/module_1/M1_Codio_Nested-Loops/exercise_specs.md

 Given an outer loop, students must write the inner loop to complete the program, making it run successfully.
 This gives them practice interpreting and writing a nested loop.

 ## Exercise Context
-Write a program that describes different sized pets.
+Write a program that describes differently sized pets.
 Examine the code in <code>exercise.py</code> in the code editor.
-It contains two lists, <code>size</code> and <code>pet</code>.
+It contains two lists, <code>sizes</code> and <code>pets</code>.
 One for loop has already been written for you.

 ## Exercise Instructions
 Supply the missing code in order to complete the program and successfully run it.

-  1. Write a nested for loop that loops through the <code>pet</code> list.
+  1. Write a nested for loop that loops through the <code>pets</code> list.
-  2. Fill in the portion of the print statement that accesses an element in the <code>pet</code> list.
+  2. Fill in the portion of the print statement that accesses an element in the <code>pets</code> list.

 Correct Output:<br>
 <pre>I have a small rabbit